kpgohul/ShareThought/README.md

 ---

-## 📝 License

-This project is for learning and personal portfolio use.
-For commercial or production use, please contact the author.

----

 > _“No matter how much knowledge or skill you have, if you can’t communicate well, people won’t recognize your efforts.”_